pxpeterxu/react-updaters/README.md

   * [`togglePropFromEvent(elem, propFunc, propIndex, indexInProp[, preventDefault])`](#togglePropFromEvent):
     toggles a certain key in props between `null` and the value in the event/call to the handler.
+  * [`togglePropArrayMember(elem, propFunc, propIndex, indexInProp, value[, preventDefault])`](#toggleArrayMember):
+    toggles whether a certain value is in an array in `props`.
+This is useful for arrays where you want to add/remove members based on clicks.

 * Calls functions on either the current component or a prop:
   * [`call(elem, funcName, prefixArgs[, preventDefault, extraCacheKey])`](#call): calls